WyvernIXTL/gamepadla-plus/README.md

 ## Notable Mentions

+*Gamepadla+ or gamepadla-plus is a hard fork of [Gamepadla](https://github.com/cakama3a/Polling/tree/71a53424d4faad0edc90577c149f543696a4b947).*

-Based on the method of Christian P.: <https://github.com/chrizonix/XInputTest>.
+The testing is based on the method of Christian P.: <https://github.com/chrizonix/XInputTest>.

 ## License